core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 harden against injecting spoofed responses.
 Consequently, it is of little concern to leverage the benefits of CoAP caching by setting the ID to 0.

+A user of DoC must be aware that the DoC server may communicate unencrypted with the upstream DNS infrastructure, e.g., using DNS over UDP.
+DoC can only guarantee confidential communication and integrity between parties for which the security context is exchanged.
+The DoC server may use another security context to communicate confidentially and with integrity upstream (e.g., DNS over QUIC {{-doq}}) or just integrity (e.g., DNSSEC {{-dnssec}}), but, while recommended, this is opaque to the DoC client on the protocol level.

+A DoC client may not be able to perform DNSSEC validation, e.g., due to code size constraints, or due to size of the responses.
+It may trust its DoC server to perform DNSSEC validation;
+how that trust is expressed is out of scope of this document.
+A DoC client may be, for instance, configured to use a particular credential by which it recognizes an eligible DoC server.
+That information can also imply trust in the DNSSEC validation by that server.

 IANA Considerations
 ===================